Transition from Dyed Hair To Your Natural Grey

 Amanda took from June 2015 to February 2017 to grow her dye off.
 She offered her thoughts, “For me, the change was not huge, but still people noticed it and their comments were not always positive.
 Interesting journey.”
 Her colorist was already doing a fantastic job with her color so her grow out looked pretty.

-Bek is in the middle of her mid-length grow out with dark dye.
+Bek in the middle of her mid-length grow out with dark dye.
 She mused, “I always say, to do this effortlessly, is to get a sense of humor and own it.”
-Bek has been dye free for over a year and still growing.
-Personally, I love her color with the dye even; it looks intentional and just gorgeous.
+Bek is fully transitioned now.
+Personally, I loved her color with the dye even; it looks intentional and just gorgeous.
 Growing off dark dye doesn’t have to be a terrible experience.

 A long grow out with multi processes to help it along.